Photo Credits – Erik Paul

 After graduating High School he learned about organized Adaptive Sports for the first time.
 While attending college he competed in the 2001 Endeavor Games where for the first time in his life he met amputee peers his age he could relate with.
 For him this new found fellowship was a life changing experience, inspiring Jeff years later to begin mentoring and networking amputee youth, young adults, and their families together.
 These life experiences have given Jeff unique and invaluable knowledge and perspectives that he uses to this day.

 The United States Tennis Association (USTA) of Texas, in 2014, appointed Jeff Bourns to its Adaptive Tennis Committee.
-Bourns was brought aboard to offer his insight and experience to help assist the development and service the growth of Amputee Tennis in the United States.
-He is the first adaptive athlete in this category with a lower extremity amputation who plays tennis standing instead of using a wheelchair to serve on a USTA Tennis Committee.
+Bourns was brought aboard to offer his insight and experience to help assist the development and service the future growth of Amputee Tennis in Texas and abroad.
+He is the first adaptive athlete in this category with a lower extremity amputation who plays tennis standing, instead of using a wheelchair, to serve on a USTA Tennis Committee.

 In 2014, along with assistance from USTA Texas, HPARD, Scott Carr and Preston Pinto, they created and ran an amputee tennis program for the City of Houston at West Gray Multi-Service Center.
 This was one of the first Amputee Tennis classes taught regularly in the United States.
 In the state of Texas Bourns has also assisted setting up other cities with resources to create Amputee Tennis programs.

 Jeff Bourns has also been hired to instruct Adaptive Tennis clinics in other regions of the United States including a “Paralympic Experience” in Birmingham, AL and a Wounded Warriors Tennis Camp in San Diego, CA. He has also been contracted to work with tennis players after amputation to get them back on the tennis court and feeling confident!

 “Sport has a unique way of bringing people together.
 Tennis, as in life, is a game of adjustments.
 We all adapt to it differently, disability or not!
 Tennis is for Everyone”! – Jeff Bourns